nayfin/demo-co-old/PRESENTATION_2.md

     export * from './input/input.ts';
   ```

-  *NOTE:* I upgraded to Angular 9 halfway through writing presentation, having to export components directly from the entry point wasn't required in Angular 8.
+  *NOTE:* I upgraded to Angular 9 halfway through writing this.
+Having to export components directly from the entry point wasn't required in Angular 8.

 11. Again: `nx build borders && npm run release`
   ```